tristanls/tbp.monty/rfcs/0000_conventional_commits.md

 - `rfc`: RFC proposal.
 - `revert`: Commit that reverts a previous commit.

+Even with the above guidance, sometimes there might be doubt or disagreement on what type to use.
+If it seems like multiple types are appropriate, maybe there should be multiple pull requests.
+Otherwise, discuss in the pull request and select a best-fit type.

 ### Breaking Changes

 A breaking change is communicated by appending `!` after the type/scope.
 This correlates with `MAJOR` in [RFC 7 - Monty versioning](0007_monty_versioning.md).